Eurovision Young Dancers 2017

+The event is aimed at young dancers aged between 16 and 21, competing in modern dances, be it solo or in couples, as long as they were not professionally engaged.

+Paulina Bidzińska representing Poland won the contest, with Patricija Crnkovič representing Slovenia placing second (runner-up).

 Location

 Prague Congress Centre, venue for 2017.

 On 7 July 2015, the Maltese city of Valletta was selected as the host city for the 2017 edition of the biennial Eurovision Young Dancers.
 The reasons behind this decision was to coincide the Young Dancers event alongside the European Capital of Culture, of which the city will be the organisers of a series of cultural events in 2018, all with a strong European dimension.
 The contest was scheduled to take place on 9 June 2017, with the Mediterranean Conference Centre originally proposed as the venue.
 However, on 19 November 2016 it was reported that the host broadcaster PBS were planning to host the contest in the open-air.
 It was announced on 24 December 2016 that the event would take place at the Grand Harbour.